Cheapest Car Insurance for 18-Year-Olds

 Best car insurance discounts for young drivers

-Here are key discounts that can also help make car insurance cheaper for young drivers.
+Insurance companies offer many discounts that can help make car insurance cheaper for young drivers.
+Some of the most common are:

-Good student discount: Most car insurance companies offer a good-student discount to young drivers who maintain a B average or better in school.
-You don’t have to provide school transcripts to get quotes, but you may need them to confirm your eligibility with the company you choose.
+Good student discount: Most car insurance companies offer good student discounts to young drivers who maintain a B average or better in school.
+You don’t have to share school transcripts to get quotes, but you may need them to confirm your eligibility with the company you choose.

-Driver’s education discount: Several companies offer a discount to young drivers who complete an approved driver education program.
+Driver’s education discount: Several companies offer discounts to young drivers who complete an approved driver education program.
 Some companies, including State Farm and Allstate, offer programs that combine online learning with on-road driving exercises.
 Others offer a discount for completing any state-accredited driver education program.

 Away at school discount: Many companies give parents a discount if the young driver on their car insurance is away at school.
 Some companies require the school to be more than 100 miles away from home.

 Safe-vehicle discounts: Driving a safe vehicle may help a driver of any age get a discount on car insurance.
-For example, several companies offer a discount to those whose vehicles have antilock brakes and/or airbags.
+For example, several companies offer discounts to those whose vehicles have antilock brakes and/or airbags.

 Car insurance coverage adjustments for young drivers